You can install Neo4j on either Windows (10 or later; sorry, won't work on Win7), or on Linux (desktop or virtual machine on any cloud.)

 $ source venv/bin/activate (to enter the context of the new virtual environment)

-(venv) $ pip3 list (to see all the installed packages; note that neo4j is there, even if the earlier error message was present)
+(venv) $ pip3 list (to see all the installed packages; note that neo4j is there, even if it had previously said "Failed building wheel for neo4j")

 (venv) $ deactivate (to leave the context of the new virtual environment)